 “I think it is easier to start with a broad topic and then tighten it up in the meantime.
 Otherwise you go to a customer and ask them something, and they are not interested.
 Then you really close the door and there is nothing more to discuss.
 But if you are more open, then everything is open”.

 Topics for new design thinking projects can, for instance, be created by thinking about customer and market trends.

 4. Listen and stay with the customers

 Innovation best practice is to spend time with and interview your customers.
 This is indeed with the assumption that you actively listen to them.
-The time should not be spent telling them how to use your product, but really to listen and observe.
-Usually people like to speak about themselves and their work so give them the pleasure to do so.
+The time should not be spent telling them how to use your product, but really listening and observing.
+Usually, people like to speak about themselves and their work so give them the pleasure to do so.
 They are more willing to give their time to you when you are not trying to sell anything (at least yet).
-In addition being part of a development work is motivating for some customers.
+In addition, being part of development work is motivating for some customers.

 “The broad topic opened up the discussion with the customers.
 They were very eager to tell about their work and their viewpoints.
 One interviewee commented that it was because “We were not selling anything but trying to find solutions for them”.

 5. Document learnings and define hypothesis